Durgesh9871/Durgesh9871/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=durgesh9871&label=Profile%20views&color=0e75b6&style=plastic" alt="durgesh9871" /> </p>

+<h2>Description :- Passionate developer with strong problem-solving abilities,
+proficient in Javascript, React and Node Keen to learn new technologies and frameworks.
+Looking forward to working in a fast-paced environment and playing a key role in the company's growth.
+Hope to work in a challenging environment as a specialized MERN stack developer.</h2>

 - 🔭 I’m currently looking for job **as MERN Stack Developer**

 - 🌱 I’m exploring **new technologies**